 Traders are responsible for correct classification of goods and recording of the origin of goods.
 Incorrect commodity codes or inaccurate recording of origin in customs declarations may mean that the wrong amount of tax or duty will be charged.
 Traders may classify their goods themselves but HMRC often advises getting help from customs intermediaries to ensure that goods are classified correctly.
 More information is on GOV.UK: Claiming preferential rates of duty between the UK and EU.

 Businesses importing goods can check the applicable UK tariff duties and VAT rates with the help of the HMRC Trade Tariff tool.

 Follow safety and security requirements

 Submitting customs declarations can be complex.
-The Government Border Operating Model The Government Border Operating Model (PDF 7.76MB) recommends (p31) that businesses get a contract with a customs intermediary who can do this on their customers’ behalf.
-HMRC regularly updates lists of customs agents and fast parcel operators.
+The Government Border Operating Model (PDF 3MB) recommends (p22) that businesses use a customs intermediary who can do this on their customers’ behalf.
+HMRC has lists of customs agents and fast parcel operators.

 - Customs & International Trade Helpline number is 0300 322 9434.
-The Government has published a list of Brexit transition helplines.
+See also GOV.UK Brexit transition helplines.

-- HMRC offers webinars about importing and exporting as well as short films
+- HMRC offers webinars and short films about importing and exporting.

-- Different rules apply to Northern Ireland Businesses moving goods between Great Britain and Northern Ireland can use the free Trader Support Service, which provides information and can completes declarations on traders’ behalf.
+- Different rules apply to Northern Ireland.
+Businesses moving goods between Great Britain and Northern Ireland can use the free Trader Support Service, which provides information and can complete declarations on their behalf.